Taguhi Manukyan

 4. Establish consistent internal linking patterns

-5. Begin strategic outreach to relevant industry publications
+5. Begin strategic outreach to relevant industry sites

 Months 5-6: Expansion and Refinement